The Sand Hill Approach

 We use technology both to support student learning and as a strategy/tool for learning.
 Each student in in 3rd grade and above has a laptop and iPad loaded with software and apps that become tools for learning.
 Family commitment and partnership are essential to the Sand Hill Edge.
 Activities include parent education, PTO, involvement in school activities and fundraising.

 Kids learn to love school again.
 They feel more confident, they make friends and they develop valuable strategies for learning.
-Parents learn to breathe again because their child is excited to go to school and because they know their child’s teacher really “gets” him.
+Parents learn to breathe again because their child is excited to go to school and because they know their child’s teacher is invested in their child.